-Henry Metropolitan Housing Authority is a Public Housing Agency in Napoleon, Ohio that participates in the Section 8 Housing Choice Voucher (HCV) program.
+Henry Metropolitan Housing Authority is a Public Housing Agency that participates in the Section 8 Housing Choice Voucher (HCV) program.

 As of the HUDs most recent Voucher Management System report, Henry Metropolitan Housing Authority manages 204 active Housing Choice Vouchers.